cossacklabs/product-docs/themis/regulations/_index.md

 (see the BIS Export Administration Regulations, Section 740.13) for both object code and source code.

-## Submissions to the App Store
+## Submissions to the App Store or Google Play

-If you’re using Themis as your means of encryption within your iOS/macOS app and intend to submit it to the Apple App Store, your encryption falls under the “open source” exception.
+If you’re using Themis as your means of encryption within your iOS/macOS/Android app and intend to submit it to the Apple App Store or Google Play, your encryption falls under the “open source” exception.

 {{< hint warning >}}